upenn-embedded/final-project-website-submission-f25-t31-f25-404-not-found/README.md

 Structural integrity is a concern for the system since it basically relies on glue and pin/wire friction right now.

-1. How do you plan to de-risk this?

 We will have a chassis and wearable platform in the following week to address this.

 ### 8. What questions or help do you need from the teaching team?

 System-level complexity check (should be fixed by adding the LCD).